Understanding Deviated Septum: Causes, Symptoms, and Treatment Options

 Prevention of Repeated Sinus Infections

-The best way to reduce your risk of a deviated septum is by taking measures to avoid injury.
+The best way to reduce your risk of a deviated septum is to avoid injury.
 There are a few ways to do this, including the following:

-- Wear any and all protective gear while playing sports
+- Wear any protective gear while playing sports

 - Drive safely and wear a seat belt